casey/degenerate/man/src/introduction.md

-Image filters have a number of properties, including a coordinate transformation, which determines where in the input image pixels will be sampled from; a mask, which determines which of those pixels will be modified;
+Image filters have a number of properties, including a coordinate transformation, which determines where in the input image pixels will be sampled from; a shape, which determines which of those pixels will be modified;
 and a color transformation, which determines how those pixels will be modified.

 Try copying this example program into the text input field at